What Can I Do About Climate Change?

-Use a washing line or clothes rack instead to dry clothes.
-Tumble dryers use five times as much electricity as washing machines, so there’s a big saving to be made.
+Use energy efficient appliances.
+Use a washing line or clothes rack to dry clothes – tumble dryers use five times as much electricity as washing machines, so there’s a big saving to be made.
 If your boiler is more than 15 years old, replace it: the carbon saving in the long run will be more than the cost of the new boiler and you can reduce your gas bill by 1/3!

 The blue is all about influencing others.
 Once you’ve looked at your own footprint and reduced it where you can it’s time to get your friends and family on board.
 There are lots of ways you can encourage others to look at their carbon footprint, here are just a few to get you started.

 Host a Film Screening

 Once you’ve watched ‘Climate Change – the Facts‘ and ‘Chasing Ice’, share them with your friends.
 Host a film screening or mini film festival and combine it with the latest Warren Miller or MSP film to hammer in the message of what we’re fighting for.